 The WireAdminListener interface has only one method: wireAdmin-Event(WireAdminEvent).
 The argument is a WireAdminEvent object that contains the event type and associated data.
 A WireAdminEvent object can be sent asynchronously but must be ordered for each Wire Admin Listener service.
+The way events must be delivered is the same as described in Delivering Events on page 92 of the Core specification.
 Wire Admin Listener services must not assume that the state reflected by the event is still true when they receive the event.